cl4es/cl4es.github.io/_posts/2021-02-23-Faster-Charset-Decoding.md

         │╰  0x00007fef79146241:   jne    0x00007fef79146231
 ```

-Yay, x86 assembler!
+Yay, x86 assembly!
 Let's try to break it down...

 The first column indicates relative time spent executing each instruction.
 These values might skew a little hither or dither, but seeing more than 10% attributable to a single instruction is a rare sight.